Hoober Observatory: Mexborough & Swinton Astronomical Society

-Guest lecturers visit the society approximately monthly.
+Guest lecturers visit the society approximately weekly.
 Quarterly the society's Observations Officer gives the members an overview of celestial phenomena expected over the next three months and usually issues an observing challenge for the next quarter.
 Other meetings will find members giving presentations on astronomical subjects of their choice, astronomical quizzes and debates.

 The society currently has around 50 members, from throughout South Yorkshire, representing all parts of the community.
-The society's Honorary President is currently Dr. Allan Chapman of Wadham College, Oxford.